-Individual Coverage Network Out-of-Network Calendar Year Medical Deductible \$1,300 \$2,300 Individual Prescription Drug Deductible \$75 Medical Coinsurance Maximum \$3,000 \$4,000 Out-of-Pocket Limit \$6,500 N/A Family Coverage Network Out-of-Network Family Calendar Year Medical Deductible \$2,600 \$4,600 Family Out-of-Pocket Limit \$13,000 N/A Online Primary Care Visit (Applicable to network primary care providers, registered dietitians and Plan approved vendors only) You pay \$10 copayment not subject to deductible Not Covered Online Behavioral Health Therapy (Applicable to network providers and Plan approved vendors only) You pay 20% Not Covered Primary Care Office Visit (PCP and registered dietitian) You pay \$25 copayment not subject to deductible You pay 40% Other Primary Care Services (labs, x-rays) provided in office You pay 20% not subject to deductible You pay 40% Other Primary Care Services (labs, x-rays) provided outside office You pay 20% You pay 40% Specialty Physician/Health Care Professional Services You pay 20% You pay 40% Inpatient Hospital - Services must be certified as medically necessary by Kepro to be covered by the Plan (except for routine maternity delivery).
+Individual Coverage Network Out-of-Network Calendar Year Medical Deductible \$1,800 \$2,300 Individual Prescription Drug Deductible \$75 Medical Coinsurance Maximum \$3,000 \$4,000 Out-of-Pocket Limit \$6,500 N/A Family Coverage Network Out-of-Network Family Calendar Year Medical Deductible \$3,600 \$4,600 Family Out-of-Pocket Limit \$13,000 N/A Telehealth Minor Medical Care Visit You pay \$10 copayment not subject to deductible Not Covered Telehealth Dietitian Services Visit You pay \$10 copayment not subject to deductible Not Covered Telehealth Mental Health Care Visit You pay 20% Not Covered Primary Care Office Visit You pay \$25 copayment not subject to deductible You pay 40% Other Primary Care Services (labs, x-rays) provided in office You pay 20% not subject to deductible You pay 40% Other Primary Care Services (labs, x-rays) provided outside office You pay 20% You pay 40% Specialty Physician/Health Care Professional Services You pay 20% You pay 40% Inpatient Hospital - Services must be certified as medically necessary by Kepro to be covered by the Plan (except for routine maternity delivery).
 You pay 20% You pay 40% Outpatient Hospital Services You pay 20% You pay 40% Emergency Room - Services are subject to a \$50 copayment for the first visit and a \$200 copayment for each subsequent visit in addition to the deductible and coinsurance.
 The copayment is waived if admitted.
 You pay 20% You pay 20% Adult Wellness/Preventive Services Plan pays 100% Not Covered Maternity - Specified prenatal care and network routine physician delivery is covered at 100% subject to completion of the Maternity Management Program.
 Note: Benefits are limited for dependent children.
-You pay 20% You pay 40% Maternity - Hospital; Other Services (Not available for dependent children.)
 You pay 20% You pay 40%

-Well-Newborn Nursery Care Plan pays 100% Not Covered Well-Child Office Visits and Routine Tests Plan pays 100% Not Covered Well-Child Routine Immunizations Plan pays 100% Not Covered Chiropractic Services - Manipulative therapy services limited to a maximum of 30 visits per participant per calendar year.
+Maternity - Hospital; Other Services (Not available for dependent children.)
+You pay 20% You pay 40% Well-Newborn Nursery Care Plan pays 100% Not Covered Well-Child Office Visits and Routine Tests Plan pays 100% Not Covered Well-Child Routine Immunizations Plan pays 100% Not Covered Chiropractic Services - Manipulative therapy services limited to a maximum of 30 visits per participant per calendar year.
 You pay 20% You pay 40% Accidental Injury to Natural Teeth and TMJ Services - Network benefits apply.
 TMJ services limited to a lifetime maximum of \$5,000.
 You pay 20% You pay 20%